maistra/odh-manifests/enabling-ossm.md

 * wrong redirect URL
 * mismatching secret between what OAuth client has defined and what is stored in the ConfigMap (that yields an error of unauthenticated client `E0328 18:39:56.277217       1 access.go:177] osin: error=unauthorized_client, internal_error=<nil> get_client=client check failed, client_id=odh`)

-In case of the latter check if the token is the same everywhere, but comparing output of the following commands:
+In case of the latter check if the token is the same everywhere by comparing output of the following commands:

 ```sh
 kubectl get oauthclient.oauth.openshift.io odh